anthonybudd/WP_Model/readme.md

 ### Events
 WP_Model has an events system, this is the best way to hook into WP_Model's core functions.
 All events with the suffix -ing fire as soon as the method has been called.
 All events with the suffix -ed will be fired at the very end of the method.
 Below is a list of available events.
 All events will be supplied with the model that triggered the event

+You can also trigger the save, insert and delete events from the admin section of wordpress.

 - booting
 - booted
 - saving